MarshP/yon-readme/README.md

 * Above the Public Smeltery in the nether
 * Marsh's Smiley base, on wall outside south door
-* Doug's Rainbow Castle, North West Tower level 1 (nearest main entrance)
+* DgC's Rainbow Castle, North West Tower level 1 (nearest main entrance)
 * Somewhere Korvar made a massive overworld map of his epic railway
 * The End, in middle of central island, near exit portal and ladder to ice boat railway